starship/starship/CONTRIBUTING.md

 ### Environment Variables

-To get a environment variable we have special function to allow for mocking of vars.
+To get an environment variable we have special function to allow for mocking of vars.
 Here's a quick example:

 ```rust
 use super::{Context, Module, RootModuleConfig};